WCRP-CORDEX/experiment-design/docs/CORDEX-CMIP6_experiment_design_DD.md

 ## 4. Evaluation experiment

 All groups must first carry out an evaluation simulation driven by the ERA5 reanalysis for each domain they simulate.
-The ERA5 reanalysis covers 1979-2020 (2020 = last full year, as of May 2021), and the evaluation experiment must cover the entire 1979-2020 period, or a longer period depending on the availability of the ERA5 forcing.
+The ERA5 reanalysis covers 1979-2024 (2024 = last full year, as of April 2025), and the evaluation experiment must cover at least the 1979-2020 period, or a longer period depending on the availability of the ERA5 forcing.
 Model level or pressure level data may be used to drive RCMs.
 A one year spin-up (1979) is recommended for atmosphere-land models, but a longer spin-up (or an offline spin-up) may be required for models that include additional climate system components.